 Okay, without any messing around, here are the key things that make the Commercial 14.9 stand above other elliptical machines in its class.

-✅ The big screen that is perfect for immersive workouts
+✅ A big screen that is perfect for immersive workouts

-Cardio machines have come a long way in recent years when it comes to the console screen.
+Cardio machines have come a long way in recent years regarding the console screen.

 Where at one point the “standard” was a basic LCD display, now we have crisp, 4k screens broadcasting trainer-led classes from across the world.